semantic-release/semantic-release/docs/usage/configuration.md

 CLI arguments: `--no-ci`

-Skip Continuous Integration environment verifications, allowing to make releases from a local machine.
+Skip Continuous Integration environment verifications.
+This allows for making releases from a local machine.

 ### debug